michaelweatherburn/IntroductionToJavaProgramming/JavaNotes.md

 All loops have a control variable, usually a number, that controls the number of iterations the loop will run for.
 Also, each loop has the following phases:

-1. Initialization.
+1. Initialization
   This phase occurs once and "sets up" the control variable so that it can be used by the loop.
-2. Conditional check.
+2. Conditional check
   This phase causes the control value to be used in a boolean expression.
 If the value of that Boolean expression amounts to true, the loop will continue executing, else the loop will cease to execute and the execution context will start from the line following the conditional check (a phenomenon called "being taken out of the loop. ")
-3. Update.
+3. Update
   This phase causes changes in the control variable so that it can eventually amount to false, while the setup allows the loop to run for the intended number of times, but no further.
 Update expressions are usually a part of the loop body (while, do-while loops) but are taken out of the loop body in the for loop.

 #### For Loop Syntax
 A for loop has the following syntax: